talyssonoliver/taly/docs/user-guides/user-guide.md

 ### **Booking an Appointment**

-1. Visit the company’s booking page (e.g., `https://companyname.taly.dev`).
+1. Visit the company's dedicated booking page (e.g., `https://businessname.taly.dev`).
-2. Select a service and a preferred date and time.
+2. Browse available services, select your preferred option and choose from available time slots.
-3. Provide your contact details and confirm the booking.
+3. Enter your contact information (or log in if returning) and add any special notes.
-4. Receive a confirmation via email/SMS.
+4. Confirm your booking to receive instant confirmation via your preferred notification method.

 ### **Managing Appointments**

-1. Log in to your account.
+1. Log in to your customer account dashboard.
 2. Go to the `My Appointments` section.
 3. Features available:
-   - **Reschedule**: Change the date and time of an upcoming appointment.
+   - **Reschedule**: Modify appointment time/date within the company's scheduling policies.
-   - **Cancel**: Cancel an appointment (adheres to the company’s cancellation policy).
+   - **Cancel**: Cancel appointments with automatic handling of refunds based on policies.
-   - **View History**: Access details of past appointments.
+   - **View History**: Access your complete service history with the option to rebook past services.

 ---